fabkrum/web-performance-resources/crux-page-data.md

 In the Google Sheet "Type" column URLs are called "Page (URL)".

-## Add Origin(s)
+## Add Origin(s) - optional

 The origin aggregates the Core Web Vitals from all pages of your site.
-To distiguish the home page and the origin youIn the Google Sheet "Type" column you can  are called "Origin".
+The origin is called "Origin" in the the Google Sheet "Type" column.

 ```
 const ORIGINS = [